code4mk/code4mk.github.io/index.md

 ## What is code4mk?

-Code4mk is a open source organization.code4mk's main goal is make programming easy and enjoyful for all.
+Code4mk is an open-source organization.code4mk’s main goal is to make programming easy and enjoyable for all.

 </div>
 <div markdown="1" class="col-xs-12 col-sm-12 col-md-12 col-lg-6 block">